NewcastleRSE/sparse-probabilistic-richardson-extrapolation/README.md

 ### Running Tests

-From `sparse-probabilistic-richardson-extrapolation/src` directory unit tests can be ran with:
+From `sparse-probabilistic-richardson-extrapolation/src` directory unit tests can be ran with (for example):

-`python -m unittest -v test.test_initial_translation`
+`python -m unittest -v test.test_sparse_pre`

 ## Deployment